Bronchopulmonary Dysplasia (BPD)

 Table of content

 Bronchopulmonary Dysplasia (BPD) is a chronic lung disease most commonly seen in premature infants who have received oxygen therapy or mechanical ventilation for respiratory distress syndrome.
-BPD develops as a result of lung injury and inflammation.
+Bronchopulmonary dysplasia in newborn develops as a result of lung injury and inflammation.
 The condition affects the alveoli, the tiny air sacs in the lungs, leading to impaired gas exchange and breathing difficulties.
-Infants with BPD often require prolonged oxygen support and intensive care.
+Infants with bronchopulmonary dysplasia in newborn often require prolonged oxygen support and intensive care.
 While some children recover fully, others may experience long-term respiratory issues and require ongoing medical attention.

 Types of Bronchopulmonary Dysplasia